-We will consider functions that given a witness of a decidable predicate $p^{N \to \mathbb{P}}$ on numbers compute a least witness of p.
-We study simply typed and certifying versions of the functions.
+We will consider functions computing least witnesses for decidable predicates $p^{N-\mathbb{P}}$.
+We study simply typed and certifying versions of such functions.
 Moreover, we show that a satisfiable predicate on numbers has a least witness if and only if the law of excluded middle holds.